michijs/michijs/README.md

 - https://custom-elements-everywhere.com

 ## Supporting LS Element
-You can support me with [this link](https://www.paypal.com/paypalme/lsegurado)
+This could be just the beginning of a amazing era.
+With your support we could make big things, which help us to improve our community and the way that we work.
+Let's go to revolutionize the IT Industry.
+You can support us with [this link](https://www.paypal.com/paypalme/lsegurado)

 ## License
  - [MIT](https://github.com/lsegurado/ls-element/blob/master/LICENSE.md)